captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 And I was good
 buyers trusted me
-and you might not know this from looldng of me but
+and you might not know this from looking at me but

 I'm very very good with cars
-both jacldng them and stripping them down some people don't do well under pressure and
+both jacking them and stripping them down

+some people don't do well under pressure and
 I don't want to brag, but I would say that I sort of thrive